Skip to content

 Level: N, attribute: A, expected: V1, actual: V2

-• If N equals 0 it means the element node in the DOM tree.
-1 means immediate ancestor of the element.
-Level increases until DOM tree root is reached.
+• If N equals 0, it refers to the element node in the DOM tree.
+A value of 1 indicates the element's immediate ancestor.
+The level increases until the DOM tree root is reached.

-• V2 - actual value of this attribute captured during playback of the test.
+• V2: The actual value of this attribute, captured during test playback.

-First image in the details of the difference report is expected/recorded snapshot of the element.
-Second image is what was shot during playback.
+The first image in the difference report details is the expected/recorded snapshot of the element.
+The second image shows what was captured during playback.

 Usage Scenarios

-This is the simplest yet powerful approach.
-If a test passes and all elements are found with pretty good confidence then there may be no reason to fix the test.
+This is a simple yet powerful approach.
+If a test passes and all elements are found with sufficiently high confidence, there may be no reason to fix the test.

-When you analyze differences between expected and found elements you may get ideas to start using or improve your WebAppProfile.
+When you analyze the differences between expected and found elements, you may gain insights to start using or improve your WebAppProfile.

-During playback Rapise takes snapshots of elements found by full-path locator.
-So after playback you can use Object Manager to replace old locators with new ones.
-If there are healing notifications after test playback Rapise automatically shows the prompt to open Object Manager.
-You can turn this prompt off, see the next section.
+During playback, Rapise takes snapshots of elements found by the full-path locator.
+Thus, after playback, you can use the Object Manager to replace old locators with new ones.
+If there are healing notifications after test playback, Rapise automatically prompts you to open the Object Manager.
+You can disable this prompt; refer to the next section.

 Configuration